waltercostamb/SSS-test/README.md

 	bash SSS-test -i example/SIX3_AS1sub10.fa -f fasta -s Yes

 You will produce an output file with the SSS-scores at: /examples/SIX3_AS1sub10.sss and an output folder at: /examples/SIX3_AS1sub10_structures/.
+Compare your output with the one shown in folder example/figures_for_tutorial/output1.png to make sure the software is working properly.

 To measure structural selection locally in the H19X-AS1 lncRNA, you should first calculate local structure blocks and then apply the SSS-test for them.
 For that you can use the command lines below.
 The first command will create a folder: /HX19_local/ with the local structure blocks.
 The second applies the SSS-test to local structure 2, as an example.

 	bash local-structure-pipeline -i example/H19X.fa -f fasta -o H19X_local_structures
 	bash SSS-test -i H19X_local_structures/H19X_sub1.fasta -f fasta -s Yes

 The output of the local.sh script is a folder with all local structural blocks, which can be directly submitted to the SSS-test on not aligned mode (fasta).
+Compare the two outputs with the ones shown in folder example/figures_for_tutorial/output2.png and output3.png to make sure the software is working properly.
+Pay particular attention to the scores and warning messages.
+If your results do not match the figures, make sure your software is correctly installed or contact the developer.

 __***Output***__